+Many digital asset networks face significant scaling challenges.
 As the use of digital asset networks increases without a corresponding increase in throughput of the networks, average fees and settlement times can increase significantly.
-Bitcoin's network has been, at times, at capacity, which has led to increased transaction fees and decreased settlement speeds.
-For example, bitcoin transaction fees increased from \$0.32 per bitcoin transaction on January 1, 2017, on average, to \$8.03 per transaction on August 25, 2017, on average.
-At its highest peak, the average transaction fee increased to \$53.39 on December 22, 2017 (on the day when bitcoin reached \$19,511).
-The average transaction fee was at \$11.53 on December 31, 2020.
+The Ethereum Network has been, at times, at capacity, which has led to increased transaction fees and decreased settlement speeds.
+For example, ETH average transaction fees hit a record high on February 23, 2021, with an average transaction costing \$38.03.
+Comparatively, a year previous from that date, the average ETH transaction cost \$0.16.

-Increased fees and decreased settlement speeds could preclude certain use cases for bitcoin and can reduce demand for and the price of bitcoin, which could adversely impact the Net Asset Value of the ETF and an investment in the Units.
+Increased fees and decreased settlement speeds could preclude certain use cases for ETH and can reduce demand for and the price of ETH, which could adversely impact the Net Asset Value of the ETF and an investment in the Units.

-There is no guarantee that any of the mechanisms in place or being explored for increasing the scale of settlement of transactions in bitcoin will be effective, or how long these mechanisms will take to become effective, which could adversely impact the Net Asset Value of the ETF and an investment in the Units.
+There is no guarantee that any of the mechanisms in place or being explored for increasing the scale of settlement of transactions in ETH will be effective, or how long these mechanisms will take to become effective, which could adversely impact the Net Asset Value of the ETF and an investment in the Units.